Prof Scherto Gill presenting Collective Healing Initiative at 2025 Inner Development Goals Summit

 I am grateful to all who joined us in Oxford, for your generosity, insights, and presence.
 This is not the end, but part of a continuing journey to explore and enact intergenerational dialogue as a vital resource for our shared futures.

-We recognise that despite global commitments to the UN Sustainable Development Goals (SDGs), progress remains impeded by persistent barriers, including transgenerational trauma, structural injustice, gender inequality, limited youth engagement, and fragmented political responses.
+In recognising that despite global commitments to the UN Sustainable Development Goals (SDGs), progress remains impeded by persistent barriers, including transgenerational trauma, structural injustice, gender inequality, limited youth engagement, and fragmented political responses.
 In the face of these obstacles, intergenerational dialogue is increasingly important as it creates facilitated spaces for younger and older people to encounter and learn from each other.
 Such dialogue allows the community to draw insights from multiple generations, diverse cultural traditions, and rich cosmological worldviews towards building better futures.

 This special issue is inspired by the power and potential of intergenerational dialogue.
 It is a response to the call of the United Nations Pact for the Future, which underscores the necessity of equitable intergenerational processes and collaborative approaches to multilateral governance to ensure sustainable peace, structural justice, and inclusive well-being.